squid-cache/squid-cache.github.io/Features/Tproxy4.rst

  done
  unset i
 }}}
- Early testers and the kernel people write that DROP is needed as the target.
-However several people since have found ACCEPT was needed.
-If the above fails for you try both.
-It may be ebtables version related.

  /!\ The bridge interfaces also need to be configured with public IP addresses for Squid to use in its normal operating traffic (DNS, ICMP, TPROXY failed requests, peer requests, etc)